Are statins truly necessary? I think that very much depends on circumstances.

 High fives all round.

-Dad, read my post on Peter’s tests and concerned for him sent me this article from the Listener in New Zealand.
+My father in New Zealand, read my post on Peter’s tests and concerned for him sent me an article from the Listener outlining the side effects and questioning the wide use of statins especially in those with low risk.

 It only served to cement my opinion of this controversial family of drugs.
 A direct quote from the article:

-“However, statins come with potential side effects that can include muscle weakness, memory loss and increased… Click To Tweet
+[bctt tweet=”“However, statins come with potential side effects that can include muscle weakness, memory loss and increased chance of diabetes”” username=””]

 So here is how I see the Doctor’s thought process: